-Everyone learns about the various career paths in Finance, Accounting, Science, Engineering, etc because those topics can be studied specifically.
-Because schools cannot (or do not) teach sales techniques, you’re not usually introduced to this option.
+Because schools cannot (or do not) teach sales techniques, you’re usually introduced to the option.

 Forgot the movies you’ve seen like Boiler Room.
 Very few people cold-call anymore.
 Forget ‘Always Be Closing’.
 It should be ‘Always Be Building Relationships and Earning Credibility/Trust’.
 And that does NOT take an outgoing or loud personality.